 In January 2021, project scientists familiar with Florida natural communities conducted field reviews of the study area.
+Field reviews were re-performed in Summer 2023.
 The primary purpose of the reviews was to verify and/or refine preliminary habitat boundaries and classification codes established through in-office literature reviews and photo interpretation.
 The secondary purpose was to identify evidence of wildlife usage within available habitat.
 During field investigations, each upland and wetland community within the project study area was visually inspected.
 Plant species composition for each community was identified.
 Exotic plant infestations, shifts in historical plant communities, and any other disturbances such as soil subsidence, clearing, canals, power lines, etc. were noted.